 Does it mean that our fiction organization should now hurry to predict which of its best employees is the next to leave?
 Although it is technically possible, it is not ethically recommended.
 The only reason that I mention deployment in this context, is for mentioning this additional strength of DMWay.
 There are many other business outcomes related to employees that it would be wise to predict and deploy, however, in my opinion, pointing the next employee who is at “flight risk” in a certain moment, is not one of them.

 The ethical issue of predicting employee attrition has been long discussed, e.g., in the context of civil rights.
 I would use this specific model to understand employee attrition, in order to reduce it, or to test the impact of some organizational interventions, though.
 I think that when pointing to an employee that is not 100% intent to leave, there is a chance for different results, not all in favor of that employee.
 Furthermore, we should all remember that models will be always models, they can’t encompass the whole reality.
 The British statistician George E. P. Box said it most appropriately: “Essentially, all models are wrong, but some are useful”.

 And the winner is…?

 Yet, to be honest, our fiction battle ends differently.
 In contrast to the biblical story, our giant is not defeated but rather lives happily ever after, since he is “open”, i.e., letting others to use his power.
-In fact, like many contemporary software, DMWay relies on R in backstage.
+In fact, like much contemporary software, DMWay relies on R in the backstage.